AlejandroCardenas13/BizCardApp/README.md

-# BizCardApp
+# MovieApp
-Basic project creating a biz card
+It's a simple Movie app with best movies, premiere movies and details everyone movies